 Prior to this release of the specification (Java™ Servlet Specification, version 3), context listeners were invoked in random order.
 As of Servlet 3.0, the listeners are invoked in the order in which they are declared in the web.xml.

-Implementations of javax.servlet.ServletContextListener are invoked at their contextInitialized method in the order in which they have been declared, and at their contextDestroyed method in reverse order.
+Implementations of javax.servlet.ServletContextListener is invoked at their contextInitialized method in the order in which they have been declared, and at their contextDestroyed method in reverse order.